-Almost half99 of the over 150 respondents to our survey had never undertaken human rights due diligence or a human rights impact assessment.
-Many of these had conducted processes which included human rights, such as with workplace health and safety, 100 labour rights, 101 equality and non-discrimination, 102 and forced labour rights in the supply chain.
-Few other human rights were considered by these respondents, other than some mention of indigenous or land rights.
-103 Some of the respondents had considered human rights as part of other due diligence processes, such as with mergers and acquisitions, engaging a new market or client, investment decisions or providing finance, or environmental impact assessments, though in all cases the process taken would usually not use human rights language or even refer to human rights as such.
+Almost half63 of the over 150 respondents to our survey had never undertaken dedicated HRDD or a human rights impact assessment.
+Many of these had conducted processes which included human rights, such as with workplace health and safety,64 labour rights,65 equality and non-discrimination,66 or indigenous or land rights.67 Some of the respondents had considered human rights as part of other due diligence processes, such as with mergers and acquisitions, engaging a new market or client, investment decisions or providing finance, or environmental impact assessments, though in all cases the process taken would usually not use human rights language or even refer to human rights as such.
 Interviews confirmed that where companies do not a use human rights lens, it is often because they believe their human rights risks are adequately covered by other processes, such as health and safety or human resources procedures.

-The survey results show a significant difference between the various sectors as to whether they had ever undertaken a human rights due diligence process.
-Over 70% of companies in the mining, 104 and pharmaceutical 105 sectors had done so.
-In contrast, around half of respondents in the energy 106 and technology sectors and 57.15% in the financial sector have never conducted such a process.
-Of those who had undertaken express human rights due diligence, 81.08% had conducted the process with reference to the UN Guiding Principles on Business and Human Rights.
-This is not surprising, as the Guiding Principles indeed introduced the concept of human rights due diligence.
-Of the same group, 75.68% referred to the Universal Declaration of Human Rights and 64.86% to the ILO Core Conventions, both of which are instruments referred to in the Guiding Principles.
+The survey results show a significant difference between the various sectors as to whether they had ever undertaken a HRDD process.
+Over 70% of companies in the mining,68 and pharmaceutical69 sectors had done so.
+In contrast, around half of respondents in the energy70 and technology sectors and 57.15% in the financial sector have never conducted such a process.
+Of those who had undertaken dedicated HRDD, 81.08% had conducted the process with reference to the GPs.
+This is not surprising, as the GPs indeed introduced the concept of HRDD.
+Of the same group, 75.68% referred to the Universal Declaration of Human Rights and 64.86% to the ILO Core Conventions, both of which are instruments referred to in the GPs.

 Of respondents which considered human rights only as part of other processes, 79.41% had done so in terms of workplace health and safety rights, while 70.59% had considered human rights as part of labour rights due diligence, including prison or forced labour in supply chains, and 52.94% as part of equality and non-discrimination (sometimes phrased as diversity and inclusion).
-The other category
+The other category of human rights considered by respondents which considered human rights only as part of other due diligence processes were community, indigenous or land rights.
+At 41.18%, this was the rights category that received the lowest level of attention from this group.
+None of the respondents which included human rights only as part of other processes listed any other human rights which they had considered.